 When PMMs and PMs work together they can create not only better customer experiences but higher conversion rates to boot.
 In this article, I dive a little deeper into that as well as share some approaches to improving your conversion funnel without needing to change your product from my own experience doing just that.

-I also wanted to touch on why every product manager should care about marketing as well because I know they always don't
+This article focuses on how to improve your conversion funnel without changing your product.
+I also wanted to touch on why every product manager should care about marketing as well because I know they always don't.

 Why should product managers care about marketing?